jordaneruiz/Yummy-Paris/README.md

 ## MVP (DOM - CANVAS)
-• Optional // Game allow you to select 1 of the 2 characters available
-• Once you selected you character you have to make it jump to catch
+• Character has to make a jump to catch the croissants
 • Croissants & Donuts start arriving towards the player
 • Player has to jump or stay fix to catch the croissant
 • Player has to jump or goes down to avoir the Donuts
-• Optional // The better the player is, the more donuts appear on the screen? -> Increasing dificulty the
+• Score is display on the top left corner

 ## BACKLOG
-• Add a scrore
+• Game allows you to select 1 of the 2 characters available
-• Increased dificulty lvl depending on score.
-The higher is the score the faster the food arrive
+• The better the player is, the more donuts appear on the screen? -> Increasing dificulty lvl depending on score.
+The higher is the score the faster the food arrives
-• Add sounds & music backgroud

 ## DATA STRUCTURE